Fitting Generalized Power Diagrams to 3D Image Data: A Prerequisite for Virtual Materials Testing: Image data

 \subsubsection{Closed zinc foam}

 The closed zinc foam sample and its image are sourced from the project \emph{Genormte Charakterisierung zellularer Werkstoffe mittels Computertomografie }(NORMZELL, BMWi funding reference 01FS11003).
 The image size is $975 \times 1100 \times 1350$ voxels with a voxel edge length of~\SI{18.95}{\micro\meter}.
 A slice of the zinc foam image along with its segmentation are shown in Figure \ref{fig:grillo}.
-Here, we consider two cropped sections of the image, each of size $ 400\times 400\times 400$ voxels, which contain 879 and 1,903 pores, respectively.
+Since this 3D image contains significantly more pores, i.e., discrete cells, than the other data sets considered in this paper, using the full image would substantially increase the computational effort for the fitting algorithms.
+Moreover, the complete 3D image is rather inhomogeneous: larger and more elongated cells occur in some regions, whereas smaller and less elongated cells are observable in other regions.
+To avoid this issue, here, we consider two cropped sections of the image, each of size $ 400\times 400\times 400$ voxels, chosen to represent regions with different characteristic cell sizes.
+These cutouts contain 879 and 1,903 pores, respectively.
 The cropped cutouts are shown in Figure \ref{fig:grillo-crop}.
 We will refer to the data set as \textbf{Zinc1} and~\textbf{Zinc2}.